Colorado 14er: Lincoln, Democrat, and Bross Trip Report

 The battle with the wind continued and we took shelter against some rocks, ate the rest of our snacks and looked over what we had hiked that day.

 The usually reliable 14ers.com website grossly underestimated the route down the peaks.
 Quickly, the trail gets very steep.
-From here I’d say the terrain pushes difficult class II to class III in spots, especially if you were to head up it.
+From here I’d say the terrain pushes difficult class II, especially if you were to head up it.
 With that being said, I could not imagine doing this section without hiking poles.
 It is very steep and the rock is very, very loose.
 When you are not stepping into scree mush you’re navigating your way through tricky steps or gripping hard against sheer, steep angled rocks.
 After climbing all those peaks I was thankful to have enough energy to navigate the terrain and the mental toughness to go slow and think about my steps.